 As sometimes happens in Local and Family History, Library Assistant Becky Bavill fell down a rabbit hole the other day, lets join her on her adventure.
 While helping a customer find information about railway wagons our indexing system returned this result: I went and found the article and sure enough, there she was, in a…

-Mary Gawthorpe, Alice Stone Blackwell and Florence Pethick Lawrence: Three Inspirational Women from the Women’s Suffrage Movement
+Mary Gawthorpe, Alice Stone Blackwell and Emmeline Pethick Lawrence: Three Inspirational Women from the Women’s Suffrage Movement

 Todays blog post comes from MA students Sophia Lambert, and Rebecca Illidge who are volunteering with Leeds Libraries to index the Gawthorpe Papers.
 The Mary Gawthorpe Papers are an incredibly valuable and rich resource and are available to view on microfilm at the Leeds Central Library.
 Mary Eleanor Gawthorpe was born in Woodhouse, Leeds, on…